pillar-banner-arrow

 Growth Ahead Opportunities

-It’s important to use the CIM as an opportunity to prove that purchasing your company would provide growth opportunities for the acquirer.
-Once buyers are comfortable with where your business is today based on the prior sections, this section is utilized to get buyers excited about the future trajectory of the business.
-By showcasing the numbers about your sales and marketing efforts, you can demonstrate the company’s upward trajectory.
+The CIM is an opportunity to demonstrate that purchasing your company would provide growth opportunities for the acquirer.
+Once buyers are comfortable with where your business is today based on the prior information, this element can get them excited about its future.
+You can demonstrate the company’s upward trajectory by showcasing the figures about your sales and marketing efforts.

-Some information related to growth that is helpful to include in this section:
+Some information related to growth that is helpful to include here:

 • Sales and marketing opportunities